Living Without Beth and Craig: Definitions and Interpolants in Description and Modal Logics with Nominals and Role Inclusions: Introduction

 \section{Introduction}

-The \emph{Craig Interpolation Property} (CIP) for a logic $\Lmc$ states that an implication $\varphi \Rightarrow \psi$ is valid in $\Lmc$ iff there exists a formula $\chi$ in $\Lmc$ using only the common symbols of $\varphi$ and $\psi$ such that $\varphi\Rightarrow \chi$ and $\chi \Rightarrow \psi$ are both valid in $\Lmc$. $\chi$ is then called an $\Lmc$-interpolant for $\varphi \Rightarrow \psi$.
-The CIP is generally regarded as one of the most important and useful properties in formal logic~\cite{van2008many}, with numerous applications ranging from formal verification~\cite{DBLP:conf/cav/McMillan03}, to theory combinations~\cite{DBLP:conf/cade/CimattiGS09,DBLP:conf/cade/GoelKT09,CalEtAl20} and query reformulation and rewriting in databases~\cite{10.1145/1265530.1265534,DBLP:series/synthesis/2011Toman,DBLP:series/synthesis/2016Benedikt}.
-Description logics (DLs) are no exception~\cite{TenEtAl06,DBLP:conf/ijcai/SeylanFB09,DBLP:conf/kr/KonevLPW10,TenEtAl13,DBLP:journals/lmcs/LutzSW19,DBLP:conf/kr/Jimenez-RuizPST16}.
-A particularly important consequence of the CIP in DLs is the \emph{projective Beth definability property} (PBDP), which states that a concept is implicitly definable using a signature $\Sigma$ of symbols iff it is explicitly definable using $\Sigma$.
-If the concept is a concept name and $\Sigma$ the set of all symbols distinct from that concept name, then we speak of the (non-projective) Beth definability property (BDP).
+The \emph{Craig Interpolation Property} (CIP) for a logic $\Lmc$ states that an implication $\varphi \Rightarrow \psi$ is valid in $\Lmc$ iff there exists a formula $\chi$ in $\Lmc$ using only the common symbols of $\varphi$ and $\psi$ such that $\varphi\Rightarrow \chi$ and $\chi \Rightarrow \psi$ are both valid in $\Lmc$.
+The intermediate formula $\chi$ is then called an $\Lmc$-interpolant for $\varphi \Rightarrow \psi$~\cite{craig_1957}.
+The CIP is generally regarded as one of the most important and useful properties in formal logic~\cite{van2008many}, with numerous applications ranging from formal verification~\cite{DBLP:conf/cav/McMillan03} and software specification~\cite{diaconescu1993logical} to theory combinations~\cite{DBLP:conf/cade/CimattiGS09,DBLP:conf/cade/GoelKT09,CalEtAl20,DBLP:journals/jar/CalvaneseGGMR22} and query reformulation and rewriting in databases~\cite{DBLP:series/synthesis/2011Toman,DBLP:series/synthesis/2016Benedikt}.
+A particularly important consequence of the CIP is the \emph{projective Beth definability property} (PBDP), which states that a relation is implicitly definable using a signature $\Sigma$ of symbols iff it is explicitly definable using $\Sigma$.
+If $\Sigma$ is the set of all symbols distinct from that relation, then we speak of the (non-projective) \emph{Beth definability property} (BDP)~\cite{Bet56}.